-- Overhead rate equals approximately 2.4% of total budgeted revenues (excludes City Attorney position, which is a direct cost position related to the Prosecution Unit). - As allocated in the City Council adopted and Measure A COC approved spending plan. identify actual General Fund impacts, which may be considered as part of future spending plan updates.
+- Overhead rate equals approximately 2.4% of total budgeted revenues (excludes City Attorney position, which is a direct cost position related to the Prosecution Unit).

+- As allocated in the City Council adopted and Measure A COC approved spending plan.

-burdened hourly rates (FBHR) for full cost recovery, would increases costs by approximately 20%.
+Actual time spent supporting Measure A will be tracked through project accounting to identify actual General Fund impacts, which may be considered as part of future spending plan updates.
+These allocated costs do not reflect the anticipated actual impacts or the fully burdened hourly rates (FBHR) for full cost recovery, would increases costs by approximately 20%.
 Additional information will be brought back once actual hours are captured through project accounting, and additional analysis are conducted by overall support departments workload impact.